Mondray Barnard

 Mondray Barnard (born 8 May 2002) is a South African hurdler.
 He competed over 110 metres hurdles at the 2025 World Athletics Championships.

-Career
+Biography

 He is coached by Jessi Kahn of the Heat Athletics Club in South Africa.
 He had a second-place finish in the 110 metres hurdles at the South African Athletics Championships in 2024.

-In the spring of 2025, he had a second place finish in 13.49 seconds at the Irena Szewinska Memorial, a World Athletics Continental Tour meeting in Bydgoszcz, Poland and finished runner-up at the South African Athletics Championships in a personal best 13.44 seconds in Potchefstroom.
+In the spring of 2025, he had a second place finish in 13.49 seconds at the Irena Szewinska Memorial, a World Athletics Continental Tour meeting in Bydgoszcz, Poland and finished runner-up to Franco le Roux at the South African Athletics Championships in a personal best 13.44 seconds in Potchefstroom.

-He won a bronze medal in the 110 metre hurdles at the 2025 Summer World University Games in Bochum, Germany in July 2025.
+He won a bronze medal in the 110 metres hurdles at the 2025 Summer World University Games in Bochum, Germany in July 2025.
+The following month, he was second in Belgrade, Serbia, running 13.57 seconds, finishing behind Cuban Kendry Menendez.
 He represented South Africa at the 2025 World Athletics Championships in Tokyo, Japan in September 2025, running 13.57 seconds without qualifying for the semi-final.

+In March 2026, he was a semi-finalist competing for South Africa in the 60 m hurdles at the 2026 World Athletics Indoor Championships in Toruń, Poland.